-You are planning to move to the largest French-speaking city in America and you are wondering what the cost of living is in Montreal.
+Are you planning to move to America's largest French-speaking city and wondering about the cost of living in Montreal?
 Perfect!
 You've come to the right place.

 Example of a cost of living analysis in Montreal

-Settling down to seize a great professional opportunity is good, but doing so while increasing your purchasing power is even better.
-Indeed, the average salary The average salary for a developer with 5 years of experience is around 75,000 CAD gross per year, which is more than 17% higher than in France.
-The same goes for those with more or less experience: the salary in Montreal is far more interesting than in France for tech profiles.
+Moving to Montreal to seize a professional opportunity is great, but increasing your purchasing power is even better!
+That's because the average salary for a developer with five years' experience is around $85,000 CA gross per year.
+The same applies to more junior profiles: salaries are undeniably more attractive in Montreal than in France for Tech profiles.

-Let's take a look at how much it can cost to live in Montreal in 2022 when you are a newcomer to Canada (you will find at the end of this article an example of a concrete budget for daily life for an expatriate in Montreal).
+Let's take a look at how much it can cost to live in Montreal as a newcomer (you will find at the end of this article an example of a concrete budget for daily life as an expatriate in Montreal).

 Have a drink